ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass-legacy/index.md

 // How much to indent child columns in the column tool panel relative to their parent
 column-select-indent-size: ag-derived(grid-size, $plus: icon-size),

+// How much to indent child filter items in the Set Filter List relative to their parent
+set-filter-indent-size: ag-derived(grid-size, $plus: icon-size),

 // How much to indent child rows in the grid relative to their parent row
 row-group-indent-size: ag-derived(cell-widget-spacing, $plus: icon-size),